lipeji/CTKSample/CryptoTokenKitSample/readme.txt

-Shows how to call CryptoTokenKit functions
+Shows how to call CryptoTokenKit functions with using a simple sample